dannynelson/guitar-quest/README.md

 TODO:
 Deployment
-- download font awesome
-- heroku scheduler for challenges
 - rollbar and sumo logic

 Immediate Features
+- missing piece history in production
+- don't show spotify url if there is no recording
 - build flow for buying a private lesson
   - for applying credits to lessons
   - http://stackoverflow.com/questions/22895725/how-can-i-give-a-customer-a-non-refundable-credit-towards-their-subscription-usi